-- the timing of the receipt of orders from major customers; - product mix; - competitive pricing pressures; - the relative proportions of domestic and international sales; - our ability to design, manufacture and introduce new products on a cost-effective and timely basis; - the delayed effect of incurrence of expenses to develop and improve marketing and service capabilities; - foreign currency fluctuations; - ability of our suppliers to produce and deliver components and parts, including sole or limited source components, in a timely manner, in the quantity desired and at the prices we have budgeted; - our ability to control expenses; and - costs related to acquisitions of businesses.
+- general economic uncertainties; - fluctuations in demand for, and sales of, our products or prolonged downturns in the industries that we serve: - the timing of the receipt of orders from major customers; - product mix; - competitive pricing pressures; - the relative proportions of domestic and international sales; - our ability to design, manufacture and introduce new products on a cost-effective and timely basis; - the delayed effect of incurrence of expenses to develop and improve marketing and service capabilities; - foreign currency fluctuations; - ability of our suppliers to produce and deliver components and parts, including sole or limited source components, in a timely manner, in the quantity desired and at the prices we have budgeted; - our ability to control expenses; and - costs related to acquisitions of businesses.

 These and other factors make it difficult for us to release precise predictions regarding the results and the development of our business.
+In addition, current conditions in the domestic and global economies are extremely uncertain.
+As a result, it is difficult to estimate the level of growth for the economy as a whole or of capital expenditures in the industrial markets we serve.
+Because all of the components of our budgeting and forecasting are dependent on estimates of spending within these markets, the prevailing economic uncertainty renders estimates of future revenue and expenses even more difficult than usual to make.
 In addition, our backlog at any given time is not necessarily indicative of actual sales for any succeeding period.
 As our delivery schedule typically ranges from one week to six months, our sales will often reflect orders shipped in the same quarter that they are received.
 Moreover, customers may cancel or reschedule shipments and production difficulties could delay shipments.
 Accordingly, the Company's results of operations are subject to significant fluctuations from quarter to quarter.
 See also "Business - Order Backlog".

 Other factors that we believe may cause the market price of our common stock to fluctuate, perhaps substantially, include announcements of new products, technologies or customers by us or our competitors, developments with respect to intellectual property and shortfalls in our operations relative to analysts' expectations.
 In addition, in recent years, the stock market in general, and the shares of technology companies in particular, have experienced wide price fluctuations.
-These broad market and industry fluctuations, particularly in the semiconductor and electronics and automotive industries, may adversely affect the market prices of our common stock on the NASDAQ Global Select Market and the Frankfurt Stock Exchange.
+These broad market and industry fluctuations, particularly in the semiconductor and electronics, machine tool, and automotive industries, may adversely affect the market prices of our common stock on the NASDAQ Global Select Market and the Frankfurt Stock Exchange.